buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Fighting with Two Weapons

 Attacks made with the secondary weapon are considered multiple attacks.
-If you attack once, regardless of whether it's with the primary or secondary weapon, this will have the full bonus Attack Roll; other attacks will accumulate the -5 penalty to hit.
+If you attack once, regardless of whether it' \*\*s with the primary or secondary weapon, this will have the full bonus Attack Roll; other attacks will accumulate the -5 penalty to hit.

 The damage bonus given by Strength on the secondary weapon is halved.
 If the secondary weapon is not **Light**, the Attack Roll has an additional -3 penalty to hit (e.g., 0,-8,-10,-18...).

-It's possible to use the secondary weapon to improve your Defense by one point, but you cannot make attacks with that weapon.
+It' \*\*s possible to use the secondary weapon to improve your Defense by one point, but you cannot make attacks with that weapon.

 ## Charge